xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	d) measurement error or input error
 	e) special kind of sensor data

-71. Priradte do správnej skupiny (imputation / outlier detection)
+71. Priradte do správnej skupiny (imputation / outlier detection).
+Select only Imputation.
 	a) Assigning a unique value
 	b) KNN Imputer
 	c) 1.5 of IQR below 25% or above 75%